blindopen/TSM-Det-Pointcloud-/README.md

 git clone https://github.com/open-mmlab/OpenPCDet.git
 ```

 b.
-Copy our documents to the openpcdet related folder。
+Copy our documents to the OpenPCDet related folder

 c.
 Install the dependent libraries as follows: